-How do you make a marriage become so one in the Spirit you both think and act and speak the same?
+How do you make a marriage become so one in the Spirit that you both think and act and speak the same?
 Most every night, my husband prays with me—many mornings as well, but at night he lays his hand on my stomach that refuses to work in divine order due to gastroparesis, and he speaks life over it.
 He watches it blow up like a balloon, and he sees my tears, and with those same tears he knocks, he asks, he is persistent like the widow who went before the unjust judge, and like Moses, he cries, “Heal my wife!”
-One night as he prayed, I thought of all the healthy and unhealthy wives who never hear such compassion from their husbands.
+One night as he prayed, I thought of all the healthy and unhealthy wives who had never heard such compassion from their husbands.
 I thought about how loved I am.
-How our very marriage has been placed on the Potter’s wheel for such a time as this and every trial, every valley of darkness has brought us closer.
+How our very marriage has been placed on the Potter’s wheel for such a time as this, and every trial, every valley of darkness has brought us closer.
 For some, it causes bitterness and division.
 My husband waited twelve years for me.
 Every year he prayed for a wife and waited.
-He went on a few dates because he did not feel they were the one.
+He went on a few dates because he did not feel they were the ones.
 In the twelfth year, a woman at his assembly said, “Jeff the Father just showed me a field with beautiful flowers and there the sun was shining down on a blondish brown haired woman that the Father is “molding” for you.”
 Eve or Chavah was fashioned and constructed from the side of Adam.
 The Father was shaping me into a wife for my husband.

-He is shaping you into just the right vessel for His use.
+The Holy One is shaping you into just the right vessel for His use.
 It hurts at times to be smashed and remolded into shape, thrown on the wheel, and placed into a fiery pit, but in the end, He will fashion us into a vessel He sees fit to use.

 “But now, Hashem, Thou art Avinu (Our Father); we are the chomer (clay), and Thou, Yotzreinu (our Potter, Maker, Creator); and we all are the ma’aseh (work) of Thy yad (hand.)”
 Isaiah 64:8 OJB.”